 One reason you may be experiencing a creative block is because you are too focused on quality.
 Quality is a very good thing in an end-product, but it can slow you down in development.
 You’re unlikely to hit the best quality in early drafts, but if you don’t get past those early drafts in the first place, you will never reach the high-quality end product you’re hoping for.

 When you’ve hit a creative block because you want something to be perfect, go to the other extreme: quantity.
+Quantity can be a big help when developing divergent thinking, something that is critical for innovation.

 The Exercise: This one is easy; come up with as many ideas as possible — good and bad.